garretdepass/deadlands-dice-roller/README.md

 I initally started building this for my wife.
 We have a gaming group that plays [Deadlands](https://en.wikipedia.org/wiki/Deadlands) remotely, and over the last year my wife collected a patchwork of tools to use while playing.
 She uses Google Sheets to manage her stats, random dice rollers (not designed for the complex mechanics of this specific game), and discord to track things like experience points and fate chips.
 It was a lot to keep track of.

-Virtual tabletop platforms like Roll20, D&D Beyond, or Foundry were'n't right either.
+Virtual tabletop platforms like Roll20, D&D Beyond, or Foundry weren't right either.
 They were all too expensive, too poorly designed, or suffered from feature bloat.
 I decided I could build something better for her specific needs.

 <br/>